hashicorp/vault/website/source/docs/secrets/mysql/index.html.md

 users and applications are restricted in the credentials they are allowed to read.

-Optionally, you may configure the number of character from the role name that are truncated to form the mysql usernamed interpolated into the `{{name}}` field: the default is 10.
-Note that versions of mysql prior to 5.8 have a 16 character total limit on user names, so it is probably not safe to increase this above the default on versions prior to that.
+Optionally, you may configure both the number of characters from the role name that are truncated to form the display name portion of the mysql username interpolated into the `{{name}}` field: the default is 10.

+You may also configure the total number of characters allowed in the entire generated username (the sum of the display name and uuid poritions); the default is 16.
+Note that versions of MySQL prior to 5.8 have a 16 character total limit on user names, so it is probably not safe to increase this above the default on versions prior to that.

 ## API